 (A) Prior to September 1, 2012 an EMS training program for a certificate to practice as an emergency medical technician or an emergency medical technician refresher program shall be conducted in accordance with the curriculum as set forth in this rule or in rule 4765-15-05 of the Administrative Code.
 An EMS training program for a certificate to practice as an emergency medical technician or an emergency medical technician refresher program starting on or after September 1, 2012, shall be conducted in accordance with rule 4765-15-05 of the Administrative Code.

-(B) An EMS training program for a certificate to practice as an emergency medical technician shall be conducted in accordance with division (C) of section 4765.16 of the Revised Code, and shall follow the United States department of transportation (USDOT) "1994 Emergency Medical Technician-Basic National Standard Curriculum," which can be found in the curriculum portion of the EMS web site at http://ems.ohio.gov/ems_education.stm.
+(B) An EMS training program for a certificate to practice as an emergency medical technician shall be conducted in accordance with division (C) of section 4765.16 of the Revised Code, and shall follow the United States department of transportation (USDOT) "1994 Emergency Medical Technician-Basic National Standard Curriculum."
 Such program shall be one hundred thirty hours, allocated as follows:

 (1) Ninety-five hours devoted to emergency victim care, assessment, and management of the adult and pediatric patient;

 (2) Three hours devoted to reading and interpreting the vital signs of a trauma victim;

 (3) Two hours devoted to pathophysiology of the airway, ventilation, and respiration;

 (4) Six hours devoted to mechanics of intubation, including dual lumen airway and endotracheal;

 (5) Six hours of training in cardiopulmonary resuscitation;